Seabrook Rules & Policies

 - Come to a complete stop at each and every STOP sign.
 They watch for this and will ticket you for not doing so.

 - Do not pass bicycles at traffic islands.
-When coming upon a bicyclist, please stay a safe distance behind them.
+When coming upon a bicyclist, stay a safe distance behind them.
 When they have cleared the island, they may be passed.
 Again, a ticket-able offense.

 - Bicyclist must ride in single file whether on the road or on a bike path.
 Seabrook’s roads and bike paths are narrow and winding.
 There is often not much room to pass without encroaching the opposite lane.
 We personally know of injured bicyclists and walkers because riders have not been in single file.
-Please take heed so we can all enjoy our time visiting Seabrook.
+Take heed so we can all enjoy our time visiting Seabrook.

 - Bicycles must have lights on after dark.